barakeel/oeis-synthesis/README.md

 ### Self-learning using an external machine learner
 Go to the `src` directory and create the directories `exp` and `exp/expname`.
-In `exp/expname`, add two files: `solold` set of solutions in lisp format and `cand` a set of candidate program should be listed in prefix notation (with argument order reversed).
-This is the reverse order compared to the order given in `solnewgpt`.
+In `exp/expname`, add two files: `solold` set of solutions in lisp format and `cand` a set of candidate program should be listed in reverse reverse polish notation.
 Run in the src directory:

 ```